spacelift-io/user-documentation/docs/integrations/source-control/github.md

 ### Deployment status notifications

-[Deployments](https://developer.github.com/v3/guides/delivering-deployments/) and their associated statuses are created by tracked runs to indicate that changes are being made to the Terraform state.
+[Deployments](https://developer.github.com/v3/guides/delivering-deployments/){: rel="nofollow"} and their associated statuses are created by tracked runs to indicate that changes are being made to the Terraform state.
 A GitHub deployment is created and marked as _Pending_ when the [planning](../../concepts/run/proposed.md#planning) phase detects changes and a [tracked run](../../concepts/run/tracked.md) either transitions to [Unconfirmed](../../concepts/run/tracked.md#unconfirmed) state or automatically starts [applying](../../concepts/run/tracked.md#applying) the diff:

 ![](<../../assets/screenshots/Deployments_·_spacelift-io_marcinw-end-to-end (1).png>)